shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Affinity Assist

 At level 3, you gain the ability to help others bend reality.
 When another creature casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.

 You can do this even if a Bond Affinity option has already been applied to it by someone else.
 You may not apply a Bond Affinity option that has already been applied with your Spell Sharing feature.
+If the casted spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each Bending Trick level it has.

 Either the casting creature or the spell must be within your Cast Range.

-If the casted spell is a Bending Trick for you, you may apply an additional Bond Affinity option to it for each time you chose it as a Bending Trick.

 You gain the following Bond Affinity option: